alipirani88/snpkit/README.md

 **4. Generate report for the pipeline:**

-Option ***core*** : This step will generate the results directory and various reports for summarizing the alignment and core SNP results.
+Option ***report*** : This step will generate final core results directory and various reports that will summarize the alignment and core SNP results.
 All the final results will be saved into date_time_core_results directory inside the output folder.

 ```